Scooter Trip on Cát Bà Island

 The bay of Cát Bà Town, Cát Bà Island, Vietnam

 We had a wonderful time on Cát Bà Island.
-The Lan Ha Bay Cruise was amazing and something we will never forget.
-We enjoyed good meals, had excellent service, and got to know the island better from our day trip on the scooter, and from walking the back alleys of Cát Bà Town.
+The Lan Ha Bay Cruise was fantastic and something we will never forget.
+We enjoyed good meals, had excellent service, and got to know the island better during our day trip on a scooter and while walking the back alleys of Cát Bà Town.

 5050 Travelog Destinations